IG and Toolkit frequently asked questions

 Q. I have a laptop in my consultation area that I use to store patient information but it is used like a desktop and never removed from the pharmacy.
 Is it still regarded as ‘mobile computing’?

-A. Requirement 318 relates to safeguarding mobile devices that are used to store personal information.
+A. This requirement relates to safeguarding mobile devices that are used to store personal information.
 Therefore if the device contains no personal information, it would not be necessary under the NHS Information Governance requirements to record staff use and provide guidance on use of the device.
 However the pharmacy may still find benefits in doing this for other reasons, for example to minimise the risk of theft.

 Q. Are pharmacies required to have a business continuity plan?